pixpilot/scaffoldfy/docs/PROMPTS.md

 ## Conditional Enabled for Prompts

-Both top-level and task-level prompts support a conditional `enabled` field.
+Root-level prompts support a conditional `enabled` field.
 This allows you to dynamically show or hide prompts based on runtime conditions.

 ### Simple Boolean